wix/stylable/site/docs/guides/stylable-component-library.md

     * a folder for each component with its stylable stylesheet
 * The `src/themes` folder contains the relevant theme files.

+<**Note:** Although you may think the project file should be at the `src` level, we recommend you to create the `project.st.css` file at the same level as your components because there are many links between this file and your component files.

 ## The `project.st.css` file

 As a first step, create a [project commons stylesheet](./project-commons.md) named `project.st.css` in the `src/components` directory.
 This exposes the API for the project.

 > **Note**:
-> It is recommended to leave the project's CSS ruleset empty so it can be defined in a theme file.
+> It is recommended to leave the project's CSS rulesets empty with no declarations.
+These should be defined in a theme file.

 ## Themable components

 Your components should be as easy to style and theme as possible.
 We recommend following these guidelines when planning:

 * Expose a good style API and its [custom states](../references/pseudo-classes.md).
-* The component API should contain the minimum styling required for the component to function, for example layout is sometimes required.
+* The component API should contain the minimum styling required for the component to function.
+For example some components may require layout.
 * The effect of CSS combinations is not always easy to understood and styles are generally less tested, therefore, we recommend adding comments that explain the reason for unclear CSS.
-* Reusable vars should be declared outside of the component.
+* Reusable [vars](../references/variables.md) should be declared outside of the component.
 The component can use vars for common values that are less likely to be override-able.
 * Use [component variants](./component-variants.md) and [shared classes](./shared-classes.md) from the project file (`project.st.css`).

 More best practices for themable components can be found in the [component style best practices guide](./component-style-best-practices.md).